-New and revised IFRSs Effective for annual periods beginning on or after

-Interest Rate Benchmark Reform Phase 2 - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 1 January 2021

-In August 2020, the IASB made amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 to address the issues that arise during the reform of an interest rate benchmark rate, including the replacement of one benchmark with an alternative one.

-The Phase 2 amendments provide the following reliefs:

-- When changing the basis for determining contractual cash flows for financial assets and liabilities (including lease liabilities), the reliefs have the effect that the changes, that are necessary as a direct consequence of IBOR reform and which are considered economically equivalent, will not result in an immediate gain or loss in the income statement. - The hedge accounting reliefs will allow most IAS 39 or IFRS 9 hedge relationships that are directly affected by IBOR reform to continue.
-However, additional ineffectiveness might need to be recorded.

-The Group has performed exercise to quantify the impact of the amendments as below:

-Loans and borrowings:

-The following table contains details of all of the financial instruments that Entity A holds at 31 December 2021 which reference USD LIBOR and have not yet transitioned to SONIA or an alternative interest rate benchmark:

-Non-derivative assets and liabilities exposed to USD LIBOR measured at amortised cost Carrying Value at 31 December 2021 QAR.'000 Have yet to transition to an alternative benchmark interest rate as at 31 December 2021: QAR.'000 Loans and Borrowings 19,768,455 4,259,414
+New and revised IFRSs Effective for annual period beginning on or after Interest Rate Benchmark Reform Phase 2 - Amendments to IFRS 9, IA S 39, IFRS 7, IFRS 4 and IFRS 16 1 January 2021 In August 2020, the IASB made amendments t issues that arise during the reform of an inter- benchmark with an alternative one.
+The Phase 2 amendments provide the followir ng reliefs: When changing the basis for determining (including lease liabilities), the reliefs have consequence of IBOR reform and which ar immediate gain or loss in the income state the effect that the changes, re considered economically , that are necessary as a direct The hedge accounting reliefs will allow mo affected by IBOR reform to continue.
+How The Group has performed exercise to quantify the impact of the amendm ents as helow.
+Loans and borrowings: The following table contains details of all of the financial instruments that Er itity A holds at 31 December 2021 which reference USD LIBOR and have not yet tr ansitioned to SONIA or an alt ernative interest rate benchmark: Non-derivative assets and liabilities exposed to USD LIBOR measured at amortised cost Carrying Value at 31 December 2021 QAR.'000 Have yet to transition to an alternative benchmark interest rate as at 31 December 2021: QAR.'000 - Loans and Borrowings 19,768,455 4,259,414

-Hedge accounting:

-For the year ended 31 December 2021, the Group has adopted the following hedge accounting reliefs provided by 'phase 2' of the amendments The Group does not have any financial instrument affected by the one-week and two-month LIBOR that were discontinued in 2021.
-Overnight, 1-month, 3-month, 6-month, and 12-month maturities will continue to be published through June 2023.
-The Group will be embarking upon a process over the course of 2022 to replace LIBOR linked contracts with alternative benchmarks.
+Hedge accounting: For the year ended 31 December 2021, the Gro provided by 'phase 2' of the amendments The one-week and two-month LIBOR that were dis and 12-month maturities will continue to be pu Group does not have any fin continued in 2021.
+Overnigh ancial instrument affected by the t, 1-month, 3-month, 6-month,